-This research was sponsored by the National Science Foundation under grant numbers DBI-0546594, DBI-0640543, and IIS-0970179, NRO under grand number 000-09-C-0150, and the Army Research Laboratory under grant number W911NF-09-2-0053.
+This research was sponsored by the National Science Foundation under grant numbers DBI-0640543 and IIS-0970179, and a Google Focused Research Award.
 The views and conclusions contained in this document are those of the author and should not be interpreted as representing the official policies, either expressed or implied, of any sponsoring institution, the U.S. government or any other entity.